revdotcom/reverb-self-hosted/onprem-api/README.md

 # Starting the Containers

 There are multiple ways to start the containers: `docker run`, `docker-compose` or `kubernetes`.
-In this guide we will provide examples for `docker run`.
+In this guide we will provide examples for `docker run` and `docker-compose`.

 ## Starting From the Docker Run Command